Connecting past firewalls and having your own VPN

 the penny dropped that SSH on

-a server has a sock proxy function, so you can connect your network to
+a server has a socks proxy function, so you can connect your network to

 outside world via your remote proxy.
 Bitvise